Tunisia prepares for polls after death of president

 Karoui, who has formed a political party, was charged with money laundering this month after he stated his intention to stand.

-The presidential election, along with a parliamentary vote that had been set for October, also comes despite the fact that eight years after the Arab Spring, Tunisia has yet to set up a constitutional court.
+The presidential election, along with a parliamentary vote that had been set for October, also comes with Tunisia yet to set up a constitutional court eight years after the Arab Spring.

 Despite the uncertainty, Chahed hailed a "peaceful transfer of power", while interim leader Ennaceur vowed that "the state will continue to function".

+"What's good is that everyone is continuing with life as normal," said Tunis resident Jalel Slimani.
+Essebsi's death "hit us hard because he was our president.
+But the country must continue to move forward."

-"The people are pleased to know that their country is a democratic state, not an emirate," former parliament speaker Adel Bsili wrote on Twitter.
+Former parliament speaker Adel Bsili wrote on Twitter that "the people are pleased to know that their country is a democratic state, not an emirate."

 An editorial in French-language daily La Presse agreed.